-Likes: Assassin's Creed, Dishonored, Dragon Age, Fable, Fallout, Final Fantasy XII, Game of Thrones, Kingdom Hearts, Kushiel's Legacy, probably some other stuff idk
+Likes: Assassin's Creed, Dishonored, Dragon Age, Fable, Fallout, Final Fantasy XII, Game of Thrones, Kingdom Hearts, Kushiel's Legacy, The Musketeers, probably some other stuff idk

 RPing is fun as fuck too yo

 I tag everything.
 If you want me to add a tag just send me a message.

 Ezio descended down the stairs of the staircase and got a good look at his related brother.

 “Federico!” he said breathlessly in a gasp at his brother, the light of the street lights shining on them.
 “Your face is burnt by the rays that came from the sun!”